ravahdati/email-marketing-api-integrations/MailWizz/PHP/README.md

-# PHP MailWizz Newsletter Integration
+# PHP MailWizz Email Sender

 This PHP script integrates with the MailWizz API using the `twisted1919/mailwizz-php-sdk`.
 It allows you to subscribe users to a MailWizz email list via a REST API.